-There are three matters scheduled for a vote at the annual meeting:
+There are four matters scheduled for a vote at the annual meeting:

-- 1. The election of directors; - The ratification of the appointment of Deloitte & Touche LLP as the company's independent registered public accounting firm for fiscal year 2016; and - 3.
-An advisory, non-binding vote to approve the compensation of the company's named executive officers.
+- 1. The election of directors; - 2.
+The ratification of the appointment of Deloitte & Touche LLP as the company's independent registered public accounting firm for 2017; - 3.
+An advisory, non-binding vote to approve the compensation of the company's named executive officers; and - 4.
+An advisory, non-binding vote to approve the frequency of future non-binding shareholder votes to approve the compensation of the company's named executive officers.